ziotom78/raytracing_course/language-comparison.md

--   Using `const`, the value of a variable (well, it is indeed a «constant» rather than a «variable») must be known at compilation time
+-   Using `const`, the value of a variable (well, it is indeed a «constant» rather than a «variable») must be known at compilation time;

--   Using `let`, the value of a variable is assigned once and never changed later.
+-   Using `let`, the value of a variable is assigned once and never changed later;

 -   Using `var`, a variable can be changed as many times as needed, but without changing its type.

-The difference between `const` and `let` is subtle; a typical case for `let` is when you read some input from the user, as the actual value of the input is typically not known before the program is executed, and one does not typically want to change the value.
+The difference between `const` and `let` is subtle; typically the programmer does not know what the value used in a `let` will be, but once it is assigned it is not going to be changed.
+A typical case for `let` is for some input from the user (e.g., a file name containing some input data): the programmer cannot tell what is going to be the name of the file, but surely the variable `file_name` is not going to be changed once it is assigned.
 On the other hand, mathematical constants like $\pi$ are known in advance and should be declared as `const`.
-This distinction improves a lot the clarity of the code, as most of the situations where one declares a variable, they usually mean to use a `let` (i.e., the variable is assigned but then never changed.)
+This distinction improves a lot the clarity of the code, as most of the situations where one declares a variable, they usually mean to use a `let`, i.e., the variable is assigned but then never changed.

 Nim has several advantages over other languages: